When Is It Really Time for Employees to Go?

 This is a difficult and challenging question for many leaders who rightfully feel the weight of relationships, loyalty, friendships, and payroll.
 When is it really time for employees to go?

 Employee Attrition is Rarely Easy

 Employee attrition is rarely an easy process or a desired outcome.
-High employee retention is often seen as a key talent management indicator of a healthy culture, trusted leadership and a solid strategic growth plan.
-But not all employees should be retained.
+High employee retention is often seen as a key talent management indicator of a healthy corporate culture, trusted leadership, and a solid strategic growth plan.
+But we know from assessing organizational culture that not all employees should be retained.

 Handling Consistent Under Performers

 Let’s start with what most leaders consider the easiest situation from a performance perspective.
 If you want to create a high performance culture, employees who are consistently underperforming (even after you have given them help to try to turn their performance around) should be let go within 90-days.